 I’m writing this piece from a beautiful café in Bhopal, amidst lush greenery, butterflies, and chirping sounds of birds.
 This café is very special as all the stuff here is organic, with the farm right next to it.
 It’s always a pleasure to receive hospitality in an emerging city.
 You get to meet interesting people and you also realize how life moves at its own pace in these places… slow and steady.

-I’m here to be part of SaaSBOOMi Social, and I’ll also be traveling to other upcoming SaaS cities like Indore, and Surat over the next few days for the same.
+I’m here to be part of SaaSBoomi Social, and I’ll also be traveling to other upcoming SaaS cities like Indore, and Surat over the next few days for the same.

 While I get to meet with a lot of founders at events, it’s hard to make meaningful connections and conversations, as there are so many of them.
-And after a long time, I’m travelling to emerging cities, meeting founders there, having conversations with them about their business, and understanding them better.
+And after a long time, I’m traveling to emerging cities, meeting founders there, having conversations with them about their business, and understanding them better.

 Here’s a chronicle of my journey and the interesting founders I met in these three cities.

-Every city has a host for SaaSBOOMi Social and the host for Bhopal is Nemesh from Appointy, one of the most successful bootstrapped companies in the city.
+Every city has a host for SaaSBoomi Social and the host for Bhopal is Nemesh from Appointy, one of the most successful bootstrapped companies in the city.

 Nemesh founded Appointy in 2008 as a web services company and now he is helping entrepreneurs in Bhopal to learn from his mistakes by sharing his learnings.
 The government of Bhopal is very supportive of the startup ecosystem as well, and there are commendable initiatives being done to help the startups.